lukagrbcic/AutoTandemML/README.md

 -----------------

 ## Usage
-Here is a basic example of how to use AutoTandemML to train your models:
+Here is a basic template of how to use AutoTandemML to train your models:

 ```python
 import numpy as np